jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Despite our problems with our current one, society always needs a ruling philosophy.
 Darth Blockbuster fights to control it.
 When he does, he write rules to keep the tools he controls, and therefore himself, in power.
 Corporate manuals, univeristy guidelines, social justice blogs are among the pages of his Death Star rule book.
 These rules interfere with regular people majically forming bounds with new tools.

 Maybe.
 Whose to know which rules are the bad ones.
 Maybe they're interfering with majic.
 Maybe they're just good rules.
 Darth Blockbuster doesn't tell people he's Darth Blockbuster.
-Instead he could be an Executive Vice President, Human Resources Representative, or lawyer.
-So we need to clearly identify the difference between majic and rules, so we can filter out the good and bad rules.
+Instead he says he's an an Executive Vice President, Human Resources Representative, or high priced lawyer.
+So we need to clearly identify the difference between majic and rules, and thereby filter out the good and bad rules.

 This lessons takes us to small farm in Maryland, and a young boy who worked hard to better himself.